metamuffin/keks-meet/readme.md

 _Rift_ is similar to the
-[magic wormhole](https://github.com/magic-wormhole/magic-wormhole), except that is peer-to-peer.
+[magic wormhole](https://github.com/magic-wormhole/magic-wormhole), except that it's peer-to-peer.
 It reuses the keks-meet signaling server to establish a WebRTC data channel.

 ```sh
 pacman -S --needed rustup; rustup install nightly